 Bread that is under proofed will rise further in the oven.
 Providing the bread is cut correctly, the oven spring will open up the cuts nicely.

 Recipes that have high quantities of water find a softer, dense crumb is achieved.
-Combine this with a large oven spring and the crumb will be airy and light, whilst a crust that is usually crunchy.
-This makes the perfect loaf for sandwich fillings to shine.
+Combine this with a large oven spring and the crumb will be airy and light, whilst making a crunchy crust.
+This method makes the perfect light-tasting loaf for sandwich fillings to shine.

 To get an ear on bread you’ll need to under proof your bread.
 I explain my top tips on making an ear on bread in another post.